-- They are a NJ Certified Minority, Woman, or Veteran-Owned business (NJ certification required); or - The business or project is located in an overburdened community, as defined in Question 10 above.
+- They are a NJ Certified Minority, Woman, or Veteran-Owned business (NJ certification required); or - The business or project is located in an overburdened community, as defined in Question 12 above

-If borrowers meet one of these criteria, they are eligible for 10% loan forgiveness on the NJEDA's portion of the loan if they have created at least one new full-time equivalent (FTE) job for every \$100,000 of their total loan for the project/business.
-This job creation metric must be met at the 5- year anniversary of the date of the initial loan disbursement, or at the end of the loan term, whichever is sooner.
+If borrowers meet one of these criteria, they are eligible for 10% loan forgiveness on the NJEDA's portion of the loan if they have created at least one new full-time equivalent (FTE) job in New Jersey for every \$100,000 of their total loan for the project/business.
+This job creation metric must be met at the 5-year anniversary of the date of the initial loan disbursement, or at the end of the loan term, whichever is sooner.

-For example, if a borrower is a NJ certified woman-owned business that receives a total loan of \$1 million through NJ CELs -- \$500,000 from a financial institution, and \$500,000 from the NJEDA - with a loan term of 12 years, they are eligible to have \$50,000 of their loan forgiven if they create a minimum of 10 new FTEs in the first 5 years of the loan term (see Question 12 for a definition of FTE).
+For example, if a borrower is a NJ certified woman-owned business that receives a total loan of \$1 million through NJ CELs -- \$500,000 from a financial institution, and \$500,000 from the NJEDA - with a loan term of 12 years, they are eligible to have \$50,000 of their loan forgiven if they create a minimum of 10 new FTEs in New Jersey within the first 5 years of the loan term (see Question 8 for a definition of FTE).

-If they do not create at least 10 FTEs in 5 years, they will not receive any loan forgiveness.
+If they do not create at least 10 FTEs in New Jersey within 5 years, they will not receive any loan forgiveness.